 - MSN, Kent State University, Kent, Ohio, 2014

 - BSN, The Ohio State University, Columbus, Ohio, 2008

 - Certified Critical Care Registered Nurse (CCRN), American Association of Critical-Care Nurses

-As Young is just entering her clinical nurse specialist career, she has created a leadership path for herself through the significant work she has done as a staff nurse and clinical nurse specialist intern.
+Young has created a leadership path for herself through the significant work she has done as a staff nurse and clinical nurse specialist intern.
 With a leadership philosophy that is teaching-based, she encourages others to use insight and evidence-based practice to deliver superior patient care and improved outcomes.